department-of-veterans-affairs/va-digital-service-handbook/_pages/service-design/alpha.md

 * A clear vision and definition for the MVP service you'll build in beta (its scope)
 * Thoroughly tested prototypes that demonstrate the design of the MVP service
-* A list of user stories and features for the MVP service
+* A prioritized list of user stories and features for the MVP service (your backlog)
 * A clear understanding of the technology that will support the MVP service (and an understanding of how the technology might evolve for later releases)
 * An understanding of other VA systems you need to replace or integrate with
 * A proposed set of metrics to measure your service’s success